Current Opportunities at TCHD

 Join Our Team!

-Tuscarawas County Health Department is always looking for qualified persons to join our team!
+The Tuscarawas County Health Department is always looking for qualified persons to join our team!

+TCHD prides itself on diversity in the workforce and attempts to hire individuals who are reflective of the population that we serve.
 Additionally, TCHD is an equal opportunity employer and provider of services.
-Individuals with unique qualifications such as bi-lingual skills are highly encouraged to apply.
+Individuals with unique qualifications such as bilingual skills are highly encouraged to apply. |

-Please no phone calls
+Please no phone calls.

-Applications are kept on file for 30 days after the position is filled
+Applications are kept on file for 30 days after the position is filled.

 Position Introduction